jaericho/jaericho.github.io/_posts/2020-04-11-Handbrake-Anamorphic-DVDs.md

 ### Handbrake GUI

+From the reddit post:

 > The right thing to do, that you can do in the GUI, is:
 >
 > - Anamorphic loose
 > - Keep aspect ratio off
 > - Set the PAR value correctly to stretch it out horizontally

+But setting the Anamorphic to loose does allow me to set the PAR value.
+Something must have changed in later versions.
+I think it's Custom that I want.

-### Handbrake with a little CLI
+### Handbrake GUI (with a little CLI)

-When the Handbrake GUI fix didn't work for me with these particular DVDs, (it has worked with other DVDs) I tried the CLI method.
+When the Handbrake GUI fix didn't work for me with these particular DVDs, (it has worked with other DVDs) I tried the CLI method listed in the reddit post.

 I found the SAR/DAR/PAR on a good DVD and compared it to a bad DVD with `ffmpeg -i <input.mkv>`

-and that yield me this:

 Good DVD: `Stream #0:0(eng): Video: mpeg2video (Main), yuv420p(tv, top first), 720x480 [SAR 8:9 DAR 4:3], 7500 kb/s, 29.97 fps, 29.97 tbr, 1k tbn, 59.94 tbc`